logo-to-lego/logomotion/documentation/logo.md

 make "x 42
 ```

-The variable `x` is now defined with lowercase letters, but can be referenced in upper case in the future:
+The variable `x` is now defined with lowercase letters, but can be referenced in upper case later:

 ```
 show :X